Linlin-Li-1/Prediction-on-paintings-prices/README.md

 - `year`
 - `origin_author`

 We started from building a linear model and then utlized AIC criterion to reduce the complexity of the initial model.
-Furthermore, we use Bayesian Model Averaging to improve the accuracy.
+Furthermore, we use Bayesian Model Averaging (BMA) to improve the accuracy.
+We used lasso to aviod overfitting.

 #### Model Evaluation